asphaltbuffet/punch-board-calculator/README.md

     curl -sSfL https://raw.githubusercontent.com/your_org/repo_name/main/install.sh | sh -s -- -b /usr/local/bin
     ```

-### How can I customize the release or add deb/rpm/snap packages, Homebrew Tap, Scoop App Manifest etc
+### How can I customize the release or add deb/rpm/snap packages, Homebrew Tap, Scoop App Manifest, etc

-Take a look at GoReleaser [docs](https://goreleaser.com/customization/) as well as [its repo](https://github.com/goreleaser/goreleaser/) how it is dogfooding its functionality.
+Take a look at GoReleaser [docs](https://goreleaser.com/customization/) as well as [its repo](https://github.com/goreleaser/goreleaser/) for how it is dogfooding its functionality.

 ### How can I create a library instead of an application